Sounds of Nature Project

-This again stemmed from a chance encounter in January 2018 between AFC members and another visitor, albeit this time a professional artist, Keith Salmon.
+This idea also stemmed from a chance encounter in January 2018 between AFC members and another visitor, albeit this time a professional artist, Keith Salmon.

 We had arranged for Keith to bring the ‘Kylesku Project – Painting with Sound’ exhibition to Assynt for 4 weeks and host it in An Cala’s Marine Room during July 2020.
-The Covid-19 Pandemic meant this part of the project being put back a year and it ran from 7th June to 3rd July 2021.
+However, the Covid-19 Pandemic meant this part of the project being put back a year.
+The event did eventually run from 7th June to 3rd July 2021.

 Our aims with the exhibition were to raise awareness of not only AFC’s project but also the wider concept of listening to nature and the mental health benefits that doing so can offer.

 Here is an article on this website all about the Kylesku Project, and which also contains a link to the full project on YouTube’.

 At the time of writing we have taken delivery of our own recording equipment and it will now be a steep learning curve in its use for a few people.

 Although not part of the project we intend to leave these links here as they are part of the reason why this project came about.